 Gain much of the same knowledge as general carpentry courses (knowledge of various types and grades of woods, proper and safe use of hand and power tools, site selection and preparation), but with a special emphasis on construction methods applicable to floor, wall, roof, and/or stair framing, and, possibly, insulation installation and painting.
+Note: Membership in Skills America USA Club required.

-COURSE NUMBER/TITLE: 04157237/ Construction 3-Masonry (Constr3Mason)
+COURSE NUMBER/TITLE: 04157237/ Construction 3 (Construction3)

-PREREQUISITE/GRADE: Construction 2/ Grade 12
+PREREQUISITE/GRADE: Construction 2/ Grades 12